 Event will take place online only, on Tuesday, February 22, 2022, 12:00pm – 1:00pm EST.

 Made at the Library is an event series highlighting works inspired by and emerging from research at the Library of Congress.
-Featuring authors, artists, and other creators in conversation with Library experts, this series takes a deep dive into the process of working with Library’s collections.
+Featuring authors, artists and other creators in conversation with Library experts, this series takes a deep dive into the process of working with the Library’s collections.

 Do you want more stories like this?
 Then subscribe to Unfolding History – it’s free!